imgly/pesdk-ios-examples/README.md

 ## Structure
 The SDK can be subdivided in two part, front-end and back-end.
 We also provided an instance-factory that handles the object generation for you.
-Its class is called `IMGLYInstanceFactory`.
+Its class is called `InstanceFactory`.
 It has a property called `sharedInstance` that uses the singleton pattern, so it doesn't need to be created every time.
 Besides the views and viewcontrollers, it also has methods to create the different filters, and the photo-processor, described below.